Graduate Research Unit

 Topics and supervision

-Students are required to nominate two academic staff members as potential supervisors for the course:
+Students are required to nominate at least one academic staff member as a potential supervisor for the course.

 Approaching a potential supervisor

-The proposed research topic/s must be discussed with two ANU College of Law academic staff members.
+The proposed research topic/s must be discussed with at least one ANU College of Law academic staff member.
 Students should approach supervisors that have the appropriate knowledge in the relevant field of research.
 The Law Research Paper Supervisor List document provides a list of potential supervisors' availability and their field/s of expertise.
 Whilst every effort will be made to assign students with their preferred supervisor, circumstances may require the allocation of another supervisor.

 Submitting an application

-Once your supervisors have confirmed that they are willing to supervise you, please obtain an approval email from them and upload it when you submit your online application.
+Once your supervisor/s have confirmed that they are willing to supervise you, please obtain an approval email from them and upload it when you submit your online application.
 Please note that the allocation of supervisors is based on academic availability.
-Whilst every effort will be made to assign you to one of the two supervisors selected, circumstances may require you to be allocated to another supervisor.
+Whilst every effort will be made to assign you to the supervisor you have nominated, circumstances may require you to be allocated to another supervisor.

 Apply Here

-Students will be notified the outcome of their application by 15 July 2024.
+Students will be notified the outcome of their application prior to semester one 2025.